Tonyyouyou/Landmark_Dataset/README.md

 The **TIMIT Acoustic-Phonetic Continuous Speech Corpus** is widely used for training and evaluating speech recognition systems.
 This repository focuses on generating and storing **acoustic landmark annotations** for the TIMIT dataset, which can be used for research in speech recognition, phonetics, and linguistics.

+## Python-based Toolkits
+We have also developed a Python-based tool for automatic landmark extraction, and its basic functionality has been completed.
+You can find it at the following link: [Auto-Landmark](https://github.com/Tonyyouyou/Auto-Landmark)